Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling: RIP Gate

 Finally, we demonstrated an entangling gate between the A modes of the TCQ by means of the echoed RIP gate \cite{PhysRevA.91.032325, PhysRevLett.117.250502}.
 This gate consists of a detuned pulse on the bus resonator of duration $\tau$, followed up a pair of echo pulses on A modes of the two TCQs, and then followed by another detuned bus pulse of duration $\tau$.
 A Ramsey experiment can reveal the Z rotations induced by the gate, which result from state-dependent Stark shifts of the two qubits.
-In Fig.~\ref{fig:figure4}a, we show examples of Z rotations of the A mode of Q4 when driving the bus resonator between Q2 and Q4, as a function of the bus pulse duration (i.e. $\tau$).
-The longitudinal coupling between the bus and the A mode of Q2 is $2\chi = 10$ MHz, while the coupling between the bus and the A mode of Q4 is $2\chi = 17$ MHz.
-The black trace in Fig.~\ref{fig:figure4}a corresponds to a bus drive that is detuned by $-3$ MHz from the bus's resonant frequency while the red trace corresponds to applying no drive to the bus.
+In Fig.~\ref{fig:figure4}a, we show examples of Z rotations of the A mode of Q2 when driving the bus resonator between Q0 and Q2, as a function of the individual bus pulse duration (i.e. $\tau$).
+The black trace in Fig.~\ref{fig:figure4}a corresponds to a bus drive that is detuned by $-20$ MHz from the bus's resonant frequency while the red trace corresponds to applying no drive to the bus.
 We observed that while no Z rotations occur in the absence of a bus drive, clear Ramsey oscillations are observed in the presence of the bus drive.
+We note that all of the y-axes in Fig.~\ref{fig:figure4} correspond to the probability of finding a qubit in the first excited state of its A mode.